-- Abstract -
+- Abstract

 P versus NP is considered as one of the most important open problems in computer science.
 This consists in knowing the answer of the following question: Is P equal to NP?
 It was essentially mentioned in 1955 from a letter written by John Nash to the United States National Security Agency.
 However, a precise statement of the P versus NP problem was introduced independently by Stephen Cook and Leonid Levin.
 Since that date, all efforts to find a proof for this problem have failed.
 Another major complexity classes are L and NL.
 Whether L = NL is another fundamental question that it is as important as it is unresolved.
-We prove that if L = NL, then every NP problem is in L with oracle access to L. This means that proving the separation from NP to L is as hard as proving that L is not equal to NL.
+We prove the breakthrough result that L = NL.
+Besides, we show that every NP problem is in L with oracle access to L.